French Third Republic: Church and state

 Emile Combes, when elected Prime Minister in 1902, was determined to defeat Catholicism thoroughly.
 After only a short while in office, he closed down all parochial schools in France.
 Then he had parliament reject authorization of all religious orders.
-This meant that all fifty-four orders in France were dissolved and about 20,000 members immediately left France, many for Spain.
+This meant that all fifty-four orders in France were banned and about 20,000 members immediately left France, many for Spain.
 In 1904, Émile Loubet, the president of France from 1899 to 1906, visited King Victor Emmanuel III of Italy in Rome, and Pope Pius X protested at this recognition of the Italian State.
 Combes reacted strongly and recalled his ambassador to the Holy See.
-Then, in 1905, a law was introduced that abrogated Napoleon's 1801 Concordat.
-Church and State were finally separated.
-All Church property was confiscated.
+Then, in 1905, a law was introduced that abolished Napoleon's 1801 Concordat.
+Church and State were declared separate, though all Church property was confiscated.
 Religious personnel were no longer paid by the State.
-Public worship was given over to associations of Catholic laymen who controlled access to churches.
+Public worship was to be given over to associations of Catholic laymen who controlled access to churches.
 However, in practice, masses and rituals continued to be performed.

 Combes was vigorously opposed by all the Conservative parties, who saw the mass closure of church schools as a persecution of religion.
-Combs led the anti-clerical coalition on the left, facing opposition primarily organized by the pro-Catholic ALP.
+Combes led the anti-clerical coalition on the left, facing opposition primarily organized by the pro-Catholic ALP.
 The ALP had a stronger popular base, with better financing and a stronger network of newspapers, but had far fewer seats in parliament.

 The Combes government worked with Masonic lodges to create a secret surveillance of all army officers to make sure that devout Catholics would not be promoted.
 Exposed as the Affaire Des Fiches, the scandal undermined support for the Combes government, and he resigned.
 It also undermined morale in the army, as officers realized that hostile spies examining their private lives were more important to their careers than their own professional accomplishments.

 In December 1905, the government of Maurice Rouvier introduced the French law on the separation of Church and State.
 This law was heavily supported by Combes, who had been strictly enforcing the 1901 voluntary association law and the 1904 law on religious congregations' freedom of teaching.
 On 10 February 1905, the Chamber declared that "the attitude of the Vatican" had rendered the separation of Church and State inevitable and the law of the separation of church and state was passed in December 1905.
 The Church was badly hurt and lost half its priests.
 In the long run, however, it gained autonomy; ever after, the State no longer had a voice in choosing bishops, thus Gallicanism was dead.